discourse/wp-discourse/readme.txt

 ### Contact

-- The plugin is being developed by [scossar](https://github.com/scossar) on behalf of the Discourse team.
+- The plugin is being developed by [Simon Cossar](https://meta.discourse.org/u/Simon_Cossar/summary) on behalf of the Discourse team.

 - Bug reports and other developer inquiries should be directed at our GitHub Issues:
 [https://github.com/discourse/wp-discourse/issues](https://github.com/discourse/wp-discourse/issues)